Why Permanent Adhesive is the Standard

 Choose permanent adhesive if:

-You want your sticker to stay in place long-term
+• You want your sticker to stay put for the long haul

 Ask yourself one simple question.